Arduino-CI/arduino_ci/README.md

 Arduino CI was created to enable better collaboration among Arduino library maintainers and contributors, by enabling automated code checks to be performed as part of a pull request process.

 * enables running unit tests against the library **without hardware present**
-* provides a system of mocks that allow fine-grained control over the hardare inputs, including the system's clock
+* provides a system of mocks that allow fine-grained control over the hardware inputs, including the system's clock
 * verifies compilation of any example sketches included in the library
 * can test a wide range of arduino boards with different hardware options available
 * compares entries in `library.properties` to the contents of the library and reports mismatches